Timmy-124/Data-Analysis-Portfolio/README.md

      by recognizing employee contribution, promoting teamwork, and providing opportunities for social interaction can improve employee retention.
   6. Monitoring KPIs: KPIs such as, attrition rates by department, tenure and job role should be reviewed quarterly to assess the effectiveness of retention strategies.
   ## Superstore Sales Analysis
-   ### Case Study: Sales Analysis for "Mega Mart" Superstore
+   ### Case Study: Sales Analysis For "Mega Mart" Superstore
    ### Overview
 "Market Mart," a large supermarket offering a diverse range of products such as electronics, furniture, and office supplies, has tasked the Sales and Marketing team with enhancing its marketing strategies for the current year.
 To achieve this, the team requires a detailed analysis of the store's sales data from January 1st to December 31st of the previous year.
 The primary objectives of the analysis are to uncover key sales trends, identify high-performing and underperforming product categories, and provide actionable insights to improve sales performance, develop tailored marketing campaigns, and enhance overall customer satisfaction.
 This analysis will guide strategic planning aimed at increasing profitability in the present year.
   ### Objectives